cmahnke/blaufusstoelpel/README.md

 ./scripts/setup.sh
 ```

-# Using a development version of Mirador from GitHub
+# Using a development version of Mirador and dependencies from GitHub

 See [https://womanonrails.com/adding-yarn-package-from-github](https://womanonrails.com/adding-yarn-package-from-github) on how to add a specific revision.

 ## Provided patches

+### Mirador

 Mirador 3 is not really feature complete, even though it's tagged as a Release Candidate (read a good definition on [Wikipedia](https://en.wikipedia.org/wiki/Software_release_life_cycle#Release_candidate) - I would like to add that the definition of "code complete" is not completely up to the developers to decide when implementing a specification, see [RFC 2119](https://tools.ietf.org/html/rfc2119)).